apiacademy/2017-craft-conf-workshop/slides/README.md

-# Hypermedia Hacking 2017
+# 2017 Hypermedia Hacking Workshop

-## 2017 Craft-Conf Slides
+## Slides for 2017 CraftConf One Day Workshop